7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 Your Book Cover Isn’t Up to Par

-I could write an entire blog post on book covers, and if you’ve been reading any of our prior blog posts or listening to our podcast, you know how important a book cover is.
-But I’m not alone in this.
-Ask anyone in the book industry and they’ll tell you how vitally important a solid book cover is to sell books on Amazon.
-A book cover can make or break your success.
+I could write an entire blog post on book covers (and I have!) but if you’ve been reading any of our prior blog posts or listening to our podcast, you know how important a book cover is.

 Your Author Central Isn’t Optimized